Markus1607/reacthooks/README.md

 ### `yarn test`

-This will trigger and test all components and generate a snapshot.
+This will trigger and test all components and generate a snapshot.<br />
-Test will fail if any of the snapshots where to change.
+Test will fail if any of the snapshots where to change.<br />
 Run test -u to update snapshots when failing change is intended.